Azure-Samples/python-ms-sql-devcontainer/README.md

 Use **`db`** as a server name and **`sa`** as a user name.
 The password is **`P@ssw0rd`** by default.
 Once entered the password, you will be prompted to enable trust server certificate as below:

 ![Trust Server Certificate](src/python-mssql/images/trust.png)

+### Database deployment

+By default, a blank user database is created titled "ApplicationDB".
+To add additional database objects or data through T-SQL during Codespace configuration, edit the file `.devcontainer/mssql/setup.sql` or place additional `.sql` files in the `.devcontainer/mssql/` folder. *Large numbers of scripts may take a few minutes following container creation to complete, even when the SQL server is available the database(s) may not be available yet.*

+Alternatively, .dacpac files placed in the `./bin/Debug` folder will be published as databases in the container during Codespace configuration.
+[SqlPackage](https://docs.microsoft.com/sql/tools/sqlpackage) is used to deploy a database schema from a data-tier application file (dacpac), allowing you to bring your application's database structures into the dev container easily. *The publish process may take a few minutes following container creation to complete, even when the server is available the database(s) may not be available yet.*